imagej/imagej.github.io/pages/Manual_tracking_with_TrackMate.md

 Let's put this in practice.
 Go to the frame 16 (or wherever you stopped annotating in the previous section), and select the last spot of the right track.
-You can start the semi-automatic tracking by either clicking on the purple button on the tool panel, or by pressing the + key.
+You can start the semi-automatic tracking by either clicking on the purple button on the tool panel, or by pressing the {% include key content="Shift" %}+{% include key content="A" %} key.
 The tracking process is updated live.

 How far can it go really depends on the radius you set for the first spot, so results may vary.
 Here is how it looks on a movie: